-In C#, tuples are lightweight data structures that allow multiple values of different types to be grouped into a single unit.
+In C#, tuples are lightweight data structures that allow grouping multiple values of different types into a single unit.

-Unlike classes or structs, tuples are simpler and are designed to simplify the handling of multiple values without the need to define additional types.
+Unlike classes or structs, tuples are simpler and are designed to simplify the handling of multiple values (they save us from having to define additional types).

 In C#, tuples are immutable.
 This means that once created, their values cannot be changed.